cloudflare/cloudflare-docs/products/images/src/content/cloudflare-images/index.md

 To get started with Cloudflare Images, visit the Images dashboard in your Cloudflare account or [sign up](https://dash.cloudflare.com/sign-up/images).

-Photos you upload to Cloudflare Images are not attached to any domain in your Cloudflare account and you do not need a domain on Cloudflare to use the Cloudflare Images product.
+Images you upload to Cloudflare Images are not attached to any domain in your Cloudflare account and you do not need a domain on Cloudflare to use the Cloudflare Images product.

 ## Making Your First API Request